kkafar/master-monorepo/docs/design.md

 ## Solver output structure

-Please note that the solver takes only two parameters (see [Solver section](#Solver)) and most of there requirements should be implemented by the python scripts.
+Please note that the solver takes only two parameters (see [Solver section](#Solver)) and most of these requirements should be implemented by the python scripts.

 1. [x] For each event there should be separate file produced named with respect to pattern: `event_<event_name>.csv`